huggingface/blog/trl-peft.md

 ### Training at scale

 Training at scale can be challenging.
 The first challenge is fitting the model and its optimizer states on the available GPU devices.
-The amount of GPU memory a single parameter takes in the memory depends on its “precision” (or more specifically `dtype`).
+The amount of GPU memory a single parameter takes depends on its “precision” (or more specifically `dtype`).
 The most common `dtype` being `float32` (32-bit), `float16`, and `bfloat16` (16-bit).
 More recently “exotic” precisions are supported out-of-the-box for training and inference (with certain conditions and constraints) such as `int8` (8-bit).
-In a nutshell, to load a model on a GPU device each billion parameter costs 4GB in float32 precision, 2GB in float16 and 1GB in int8.
+In a nutshell, to load a model on a GPU device each billion parameters costs 4GB in float32 precision, 2GB in float16, and 1GB in int8.
 If you would like to learn more about this topic, have a look at this blogpost which dives deeper: [https://huggingface.co/blog/hf-bitsandbytes-integration](https://huggingface.co/blog/hf-bitsandbytes-integration).

 If you use an Adam optimizer (which is the most popular optimizer as we are writing this blogpost), each parameter needs 3 times its allocated memory (e.g. if your model needs 1GB GPU memory, the full Adam optimizer of the model would require 3GB GPU memory).

 Many techniques have been adopted to tackle these challenges at scale.
-Most familiar paradigms being Pipeline Parallelism, Tensor Parallelism and Data Parallelism.
+The most familiar paradigms are Pipeline Parallelism, Tensor Parallelism, and Data Parallelism.

 | ![model-parallelism](assets/133_trl_peft/model-parallelism.png) |
 |:--:|